5a/ MITRAL VALVE DISEASE (MVD)

 5b/ SYRINGOMYELIA (SM):

-In short: Syringomyelia is an extremely serious genetic condition in which cavities develop within spinal cord near the brain, and fill with fluid.
+In short: Syringomyelia is an extremely serious genetic condition in which cavities develop within the spinal cord near the brain, and fill with fluid.
 It is also known as “neck scratcher’s disease” because one of its common signs is scratching in the air near the neck.
 Every dog coming into Europe has to be screen by MRI before can be used for breeding.

 As the decades pass by, selective breeding will lead to longer lifespans.